devmount/third-stats/README.md

 1. Start Thunderbird, open the main menu and click on Add-ons
 2. Search for *ThirdStats*
 3. Click *Add to Thunderbird* and give necessary permissions
-4. Open the ThirdStats Popup in the upper right corner of the toolbar and enjoy your email account stats
+4. Open the ThirdStats Popup in the upper right corner of the main toolbar and enjoy your email account stats

-To properly recognize emails as *sent*, make sure to configure all email adresses you write from as identities for your email account.
+To properly recognize emails as *sent*, make sure to configure all email adresses you write from as Thunderbird identities for your email account.
 You can do so under *account settings* > select your account > click button *more identities* at the bottom and add or modify identities as you need.

 Also keep in mind, that the processing of large mailboxes can take a lot of time.